The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Application to Gravitational Wave inference

 \subsection{Simulated BBH signals}

-We inject 100 BBH signals into Gaussian noise.
-The detector network is composed by three interferometers, namely the two LIGO ones and Virgo, at a reference O3-like sensitivity. \footnote{The PSD used for this simulation is available at this \href{https://github.com/gabrieledemasi/sharpy/blob/main/sharpy/PSDs/LIGO-P1200087-v18-aLIGO_DESIGN_psd.dat}{link}.}.
+We inject 100 BBH signals into 4 s of Gaussian noise.
+The detector network is composed by three interferometers, namely the two LIGO ones and Virgo. \footnote{The PSD used for this simulation is available at this \href{https://git.ligo.org/lscsoft/lalsuite/-/blob/master/lalsimulation/lib/LIGO-P1200087-v18-aLIGO_DESIGN.txt}{link}.}.
 The parameters of the simulated BBHs are randomly drawn from the prior, uniform in all source parameters, with the exception of luminosity distance which is log-uniform, resulting in an overall optimal signal-to-noise ratio of $39.7_{-23.1}^{+28.9}$.
 A corner plot of the resulting posterior for one of the events can be found in appendix \ref{sec:corner_appendix}.
-In Fig.\,\ref{fig:PPPLOT}, we report the probability-probability test of the statical robustness of the sampler.
+In Fig.\,\ref{fig:PPPLOT}, we report the probability-probability test of the statistical robustness of the sampler.
 For each parameter, we check the percentage of events ($y$-axis) for which the injected value is enclosed in a certain confidence interval ($x$-axis).
 If the sampler is unbiased, we expect the points to lie along the diagonal, which is indeed the case.

-With the settings used for this test, \sharpy produced on average around $27000$ posterior samples in slightly more than 15 minutes on a single NVIDIA A100 GPU.
+With the settings used for this test, \sharpy produced on average around $15000$ posterior samples in slightly more than 15 minutes on a single NVIDIA A100 GPU.